emilerose2/reference-website/README.md

 -grid-column-end

 24. Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.
+-To prevent displaying empty columns you must apply "grid-auto-columns".
+Here is a code example;
+.container {
+    grid-auto-columns: 1fr
+}

 25. Explain the steps to add google fonts to your CSS file and how will you link it to the html file.